ilius/ayandict/README.md

 # Installation

-If you don't have Go langauge on your system, you can check [Releases](https://github.com/ilius/ayandict/releases) and download the latest binary for your platform if available.
+If you don't have Go language on your system, you can check [Releases](https://github.com/ilius/ayandict/releases) and download the latest binary for your platform if available.

 If you have Go, you can compile and install the latest code with